Talking to a Stranger (song): Reception and legacy

 According to Rock Express, "Talking to a Stranger" exemplified the band's "abrasive brand of industrial funk".
 Some European critics incorrectly assumed that its "raw pulsating sound" was derived from Indigenous Australian music.

 At the 1982 Countdown Music Awards, the song was nominated for Best Debut Single.

-"Talking to a Stranger" was voted 9th in the Triple J Hottest 100, 1989.
+"Talking to a Stranger" was voted 8th in the Triple J Hottest 100, 1989, as well as charting the next two years in the 1990 and 1991 countdowns.

 In 1992, Filthy Lucre remixed the song and it peaked at number 141 on the ARIA charts.

 In 2021, Double J ranked "Talking to a Stranger" as the 35th best debut single of all time, writing that it "[followed] in the footsteps of Germany's Krautrock pioneers": "With huge horns and metallic percussion, Hunters & Collectors showed few signs of emerging beyond Melbourne's underground. ...
 It was a seven-and-a-half-minute epic with jagged guitars, a thundering rhythm, a barking vocal, and an opening line nicked from Charles Baudelaire."

 The song featured in the 1984 American horror film Disconnected and the 1986 Australian dystopian action film Dead End Drive-In.
 It was covered by Birds of Tokyo and remixed by fellow Melbourne group the Avalanches under the title "Stalking to a Stranger".